Middlesex County Water Quality Issues

 Middlesex County Water Contaminants

-You can go to http://www.carlislema.gov/167/Department-of-Public-Works for more information on water in Carlisle.
-Sudbury town water is supplied from approximately 11 different sources (surface water supplies and wells). as a result, wide inconsistencies in Sudbury water quality may be experienced throughout the year depending on the primary source being pulled from.
-This may complicate the determination of what type of water softener or water filtration system is most appropriate.
-Hopkinton has high Iron, Manganese and low pH in many of it’s private wells, as does Stow (The Boston Marathon starts in Hopkinton on route 135) .
+Sudbury town water is supplied from approximately 9 different wells.
+Accordingly, inconsistencies in Sudbury water quality may be experienced throughout the year depending on the primary sources being pulled from.
+Hopkinton has high Iron, manganese and low pH in many of it’s private wells and areas with radon in the water.
 For more information from the Hopkinton Water Department, see the following link at Hopkinton Dept Public Works-Water.
 There is no public water supply in Stow, only private wells or community water supplies sourced from wells.
-There used to be a public water supply for some parts of Stow, but this was ended when the supplier filed for bankruptcy in 2010, forcing Stow residents previously serviced to dig their own private wells.
-Many of the homes in Stow require some type of water filtration, reverse osmosis or water softener system for either health related or aesthetic water quality issues.
-Groton, Dunstable, Ashland and many other towns in the county also experience high Iron, Manganese and low pH.
+Many of the homes in Stow have high dissolved and particulate iron and require a water softener and sediment filter combination.
+Concord, Groton, Dunstable, Ashland and many other towns in Middlesex county also experience high Iron, manganese and low pH or acidic water.

-Remediation of these problems can be achieved with water softeners, pH neutralization, arsenic specific resin for the removal of arsenic from well water, systems to remove radon from well water and other water filtration systems, including reverse osmosis purification.
+Remediation of these water quality problems can be achieved with water softeners, pH neutralization, arsenic specific resin for the removal of arsenic from well water, systems to remove radon from well water and other water filtration systems, including reverse osmosis purification.
+For PFAS in water, effect and safe whole house filtration can be provided with a dual “lead-lag” tank arsenic filtration system.
+Reverse osmosis with added activated carbon can also be used for “point of use” water filtration to remove arsenic from drinking water.

 Have your water supply tested for contaminants by contacting a H2O Care treatment professional.
-If it is a health threat-related contaminant such as Arsenic or Radon, we can help you prepare a proper sample to send to a state certified laboratory and assist in interpreting the results.
-For basic water testing for pH, Iron, Manganese, Hardness or Total Dissolved Solids, we offer complimentary water tests to Bristol, Essex, Middlesex, Suffolk, Norfolk, Worcester and Plymouth counties.
+If it is a health threat-related contaminant such as Arsenic, PFAS or Radon, we can help you prepare a proper sample to send to a state certified laboratory and assist in interpreting the results.
+For basic water testing for pH, Iron, Manganese, Hardness, Alkalinity or Total Dissolved Solids, we offer complimentary water testing to Middlesex County residents.

 Call H2O Care at (800) 539-1100, or Email us today.